 "I'll see you in a few days.
 Also, Katniss, don't be a stranger.
 You're more than welcome to go outside!
 The sun misses you," Sae teases.

-"Whatever," I grab our bowls and take them to the kitchen.
+"Yeah, well, I don't miss the sun," I bite back, grabbing our bowls and take them to the kitchen.
 If we're being honest, this is the most productive I've been in a while.

 When I come back Peeta says, "What are you doing today?"

 "Nothing," I shrug and plop back into the couch beside him, I'm already tired.